logo

 "What was weird to me and skeptical was her phone was on Do Not Disturb.
 We always had this rule that if she was going to go out, she had to have her phone on 'location on' and answer her text to at least let me know she was ok."
 Rodriguez noted.
 "That stopped happening around 6 p.m."

-The final GPS ping from Aguilera's phone showed it near a creek — and police refused to search it.
+The final GPS ping from Aguilera's phone indicated it was near a creek, and police refused to search it.
 "Which scared me the most, because all these murders have been coming out in Austin and bodies have been found in creeks," Rodriguez said.

 A Mother's Worst Fear Confirmed